nismod/ukpopulation/README.md

 [Nomisweb](www.nomisweb.co.uk) provides an API which allows relatively easy programmatical access the to data, and by far the preferred source of data.
 Currently not all the data is available from this source but [this may change](https://www.nomisweb.co.uk/forum/posts.aspx?tID=565&fID=2).

-Nomisweb currently hosts the ONS principal NPP data for the UK, and the SNPP data for England.
+Nomisweb currently hosts the ONS principal NPP data for the UK, the SNPP data for England, and all of the MYE data.

 All other data: ONS NPP variants, SNPP data for Wales, Scotland and Northern Ireland are available in different formats from the appropriate agency's website.